Karachi Shipyard & Engineering Works: 17,000 Ton Fleet Tanker

 A contract was signed on 22 January 2013 between the Ministry of Defence Production, Pakistan and STM, Turkey to construct a 17000 ton fleet tanker for the Pakistani Navy.
 The Kit of Material was provided by STM and the construction, outfitting took place at KS&EW.
 The construction of the vessel started on 27 November 2013 and it was launched on 19 August 2016.
 This is the largest warship built in Pakistan till date.

 MILGEM Class Corvette (warship)

 MILGEM Class Corvette will be the most technologically advanced surface platforms of the Pakistan Navy fleet.
 Keel Laying ceremony of third MILGEM class warship held.
 The warship will complete in 2024.

-Future Projects

-The next submarine project will see KS&EW jointly involved with Chinese company CSOC (China Shipbuilding & Offshore International Co.
-Ltd.) in the design and construction of 8 submarines equipped with air-independent propulsion (AIP).
-These will be designed to Pakistani specifications and four will be built at a CSOC shipyard in China, while four will be constructed by KS&EW.
-It is believed that little upgrading of facilities is required because much of the current infrastructure meets the requirements.
-The preliminary negotiations were reported to be completed in March 2011.
-It was earlier believed that the project would involve China's Type-041 Yuan class submarine, which had been mentioned by Admiral Noman Bashir, Chief of Naval Staff, several times since 2009.